moneybutton/yours-channels/docs/yours_lightning_02.md

 ### Maintaining several secrets

 The construction above can maintain several secrets for each direction.
+To do so it just adds an extra output per secret.

 ### Resolving HTLC off-blockchain

 Note that sender will not be able to send a new payment until the HTLC contract is resolved.
 Thus receiver is motivated to resolve off-chain.

 To do that receiver sends the secret to sender.
-Sender will then consider the contract resolved and is happy to send the next payment.
+Sender will then construct a new commitment transaction with that output downgraded from a HTLC output to a payment channel output.

+### Closing the channel

+Either party can to that unilaterally.
+If the two parties collaborate they can create a smaller transaction where outputs are merged.